Arthritis of the Knee

 - Subchondral cysts, which form when synovial fluid in a joint affected by osteoarthritis seeps through cracks in the cartilage and into the bone.

 There is only a very limited role for MRI once the diagnosis of osteoarthritis is established.
-A meniscal tear seen on MRI in the setting of arthritis is almost certainly part and parcel of the overall degenerative condition.
-Indeed, a meniscal tear can be assumed to be present if there is significant joint space narrowing.
-Likewise, any ligament deficiency that might show up on MRI should be detectable on exam, and likely would not be treated distinctly anyway.
+A meniscal tear seen on MRI in the setting of arthritis is almost certainly part and parcel of the overall degenerative condition (and not a distinct diagnostic entity).
+Indeed, a meniscal tear can be assumed to be present when there is significant joint space narrowing.
 An MRI might be useful to exclude osteonecrosis, to characterize loose bodies seen on radiographs, or, if x-rays are mildly abnormal at most, to determine if marrow edema or other intraosseous processes are responsible for the reported pain (see Figure 3).
-In short, when an MRI is unlikely to affect management of the arthritic knee, it should be omitted.
+In short, because an MRI is unlikely to affect management of the arthritic knee, it should be omitted unless specifically indicated.

 There are no laboratory tests for osteoarthritis, but testing may be performed to exclude other diagnoses.

-Laboratory studies may be helpful for suspected rheumatoid arthritis, but the diagnosis of rheumatoid arthritis is not made conclusively on the basis of any one laboratory test.
+Laboratory studies may be helpful for suspected rheumatoid arthritis, but the diagnosis of rheumatoid arthritis is not made conclusively on the basis of any single laboratory test.
 Blood test abnormalities associated with rheumatoid arthritis include an elevated rheumatoid factor or antibodies against cyclic citrullinated peptides.
-Abnormalities of the inflammatory markers, c-reactive protein and erythrocyte sedimentation rate, are common but not specific.
+Abnormalities of the inflammatory markers, c-reactive protein and erythrocyte sedimentation rate are common but not specific.

-The single most useful laboratory test in rheumatoid arthritis is perhaps the aspiration of the joint fluid and its examination.
-This is done not so much to make the diagnosis of rheumatoid arthritis, but to exclude two other conditions which may mimic it: infectious arthritis or gout.
+Perhaps the single most useful laboratory test in rheumatoid arthritis is the aspiration of the joint fluid and its examination.
+This is done to exclude the two other conditions which may mimic rheumatoid arthritis: infectious arthritis or gout.
 In those cases, one would see either bacteria or urate crystals, respectively.

 The prevalence of rheumatoid arthritis in the United States is estimated to be 0.5 to 1%.
-Rheumatoid arthritis is more likely to affect women by a factor of two.
+Rheumatoid arthritis is twice as likely to affect women.

-Pain in the knee can be caused by spinal stenosis or radiculopathy.
+Pain in the knee can also be caused by spinal stenosis or radiculopathy.

 Gout/pseudogout, Lyme disease, and septic arthritis can co-exist with other types of arthritis.

-A patient could have medial knee pain from pes bursitis, or pain laterally from iliotibial band syndrome.
+A patient may have medial knee pain from pes bursitis, or lateral pain from iliotibial band syndrome.
 These are highly amenable to non-operative treatment and should be excluded on exam.

 Treatment Options and Outcomes

-First line of treatment of osteoarthritis is non-operative.
+The first line treatment for osteoarthritis is non-operative.
 Non-operative treatment includes patient education about the natural history of the condition (which may improve coping), physical therapy (for range of motion and strengthening), and mild analgesics.
 Opioids are not indicated.
-Weight loss should be for patients with an elevated body mass index, but enduring weight reduction is very difficult to achieve.
+Weight loss should be advised for patients with an elevated body mass index, but enduring weight reduction is very difficult to achieve.

 Surgical treatment should be considered when non-surgical measures have failed and symptoms are severe and disabling.
-Bear in mind, though, that a failure to respond to non-operative treatment is not in and of itself a reason to have surgery. (“Some pain is likely to persist in many patients regardless of what we do with the meniscus or the articular cartilage, but with good coaching from an empathic surgeon, many of those patients can accommodate to their condition. - Seth S. Leopold, MD [doi: 10.1097/CORR.0000000000002068])
+It is important to note that a failure to respond to non-operative treatment is not in and of itself a reason to have surgery. (“Some pain is likely to persist in many patients regardless of what we do with the meniscus or the articular cartilage, but with good coaching from an empathic surgeon, many of those patients can accommodate to their condition.” - Seth S. Leopold, MD [doi: 10.1097/CORR.0000000000002068])